Khia

-Khia Shamone Finch (/ˈkaɪə/ KY-ə; née Chambers; born November 8, 1976) is an American rapper, songwriter, singer, media personality, and record producer.
+Khia Shamone Finch (/ˈkaɪə/ KY-ə; née Chambers; born November 8, 1976) is an American rapper, singer, and record producer.

-She is best known for her highest-charting single, "My Neck, My Back (Lick It)", as well as other notable street hits such as "Snatch the Cat Back", "Respect Me", "K-Wang", and "Next Caller".
+She is known for her single, "My Neck, My Back (Lick It)."

 Early life

-Khia was born Khia Shamone Finch Chambers in Philadelphia and was raised in its Germantown neighborhood, and she moved to Tampa, Florida, when she was 11.
+Khia was born Khia Shamone Finch Chambers in Philadelphia, Pennsylvania, and was raised in its Germantown neighborhood.
+She moved to Tampa, Florida, when she was 11.
 Khia attended Dowdell Middle School and Hillsborough High School.
-She was expelled from Hillsborough during ninth grade and attended an alternative school afterwards.
+She left school sophomore year after she got pregnant.
 In 1991, Khia had her first child, a daughter also named Khia.
-In 1992, she moved to Honolulu, Hawaii, when the father was stationed there and had her second child, a son named Rashawn, while she was living with him.
-Before becoming a rapper, she worked as a bartender at Club XS in Tampa, Florida.
-Her mother Carol Belinda Chambers, who was a data entry specialist, died in 2001.
+In 1992, she moved to Honolulu, Hawaii, when her father was stationed there and had her second child, a son named Rashawn, while she was living with him.
+Before becoming a rapper, she worked as a bartender at Club XS in Tampa.
+Her mother Carol Belinda Chambers, who was a data-entry specialist, died in 2001.

 Music career

 2000–2002: Thug Misses

 Khia released her debut album, Thug Misses, in 2002 on Dirty Down/Artemis Records as a re-release from the original version by Divine Records.
 The lead single "My Neck, My Back (Lick It)" became a breakthrough single, charting at #42 on the Hot 100 chart and #12 on the Hot Rap Tracks chart.
 MTV News reported that she wrote "My Neck, My Back" in 15 minutes.